 Some therapists feel they're great couples therapy advocates.
 They can smoothly and eloquently "sell" their skills and the positive outcomes they've seen over the years.
 This may all be true but for someone not sure they want the marriage, you can bounce along for a few sessions until the reality of where they're at emotionally will halt the couples therapy.

 Discernment Counseling often creates a visible sigh of relief from clients when told about it.
 When divorce is actively on the table, hovering over any work undertaken in therapy, discernment counseling is designed for that exact crisis in the marriage.

-If someone is drowning, they want a flotation device, not swimming lessons.
+If someone is drowning, they want a flotation device,

 Discernment Counseling is a safe place for spouses who may be in very different places: one leaning out the door, potentially confused and feeling guilty, and the other spouse leaning into the marriage, perhaps frantic, angry, and dysregulated.

 These discernment counseling sessions are like a flotation device where people can pause, reflect, look at themselves and their relationship, and then decide on a direction—whether divorce or serious couples therapy.